jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI_Rules_Top_Level_Coding_Rules.md

 ## 9. Language, Platform & Hardware Specific Rules

 These files governs architecture, philosophy, naming, and AI behavior across all projects.
 For syntax, idioms, formatting, and toolchain-specific conventions.
-- Report, in the chat, when a new rule file is applied from the AI_Rules_Manifest.md file
+- Report, in the chat, when a rule file is applied from the [AI_Rules_Manifest.md](https://raw.githubusercontent.com/jimTheSTEAMClown/Robots-Rovers-Project-Template/refs/heads/main/AI-Rules/AI_Rules_Manifest.md) file
 - Honor any hierarchical application of rules and report when a rule is overloaded by another rule
 - Report any Rule conflicts & ask for a user directed resolution.
 Don't guess